 Law of Attraction

 Now, our mind can be our best friend but it can also be our worse enemy.
 I have written before about self-sabotage.
-If we don’t control our mind and dwell on negative thoughts and feelings, it’ll become our worst enemy because it’ll manifests an unhappy future.
+If we don’t control our mind and dwell on negative thoughts and feelings, it’ll become our worst enemy.
+It can manifest an unhappy future.

 But, when we learn to control our minds more, it becomes our best friend and then we can start to create a positive future.
 Everyone has a mixture of happiness and sadness in their lives, but, remember, life is not happening to you, life is responding to you.